South Shields, Durham

 After 1930, the workhouse became Harton Institution and General Hospital, then South Shields General Hospital in the late 1940s, and later South Tyneside District Hospital.
 Only a few of the original workhouse buildings now survive.

 In 1909, South Shields erected a row of cottage homes at Cleadon, about three miles from the main workhouse.
-The homes provided accommodation for pauper children in "family" groups of fifteen to twenty children, each looked after by a house-mother of father.
+The homes provided accommodation for pauper children in "family" groups of fifteen to twenty children, each looked after by a house-mother.
 There were three pairs of boys' cottages (named Ivy, Sycamore, Snowdrop, Hawthorn, Daisy and Laburnum) and three pairs of girls' cottages (named Pansy, Violet, Rose, Primrose, Maple, and Oak).
-A staff/adminstrative building was placed between the boys' and girls' homes which were laid out along one side of a "street".
+A staff/adminstrative building was placed between the boys' and girls' homes which were laid out along one side of a "village street".
 The site layout is shown on the 1913 map below.

 In 1911, 193 children and 13 officials were in residence at the homes.

 Another house, known as Woodbine Cottage, was subsequently added at the south of the site for use as a convalescent home, housing up to thirty children.